@react-native-community/picker vs @react-native-picker/picker vs react-native-dropdown-picker vs react-native-picker-select

 Choose react-native-picker-select when you want the reliability of native pickers but need a consistent cross-platform trigger UI with built-in placeholder support.
 It bridges the gap between native behavior and designer-friendly appearance, making it a solid middle ground for standard form dropdowns.

-README for @react-native-picker/picker
+README for @react-native-community/picker

 Supported Versions

->= 1.2.00.60+ or 0.59+ with JetifierN/A
+>= 1.2.00.60+ or 0.59+ with Jetifier

->= 1.0.00.57N/A
+>= 1.0.00.57

 Getting started

-$ npm install @react-native-picker/picker --save
+$ npm install @react-native-community/picker --save

 or

-$ yarn add @react-native-picker/picker
+$ yarn add @react-native-community/picker

-As react-native@0.60 and above supports autolinking there is no need to run the linking process.
+As react-native@0.60.0 or above supports autolinking, so there is no need to run linking process.
 Read more about autolinking here.
-This is supported by react-native-windows@0.64 and above.

 iOS

-CocoaPods on iOS needs this extra step:
+CocoaPods on iOS needs this extra step

 npx pod-install